- Everett Public Schools

 Each individual school will be creating a plan to ensure efficient and safe pick-up and drop-off at the school.
 This plan will be communicated to the respective families and posted for easy access on the school’s website homepage.

 Parents and caregivers are asked to transport their own children when possible.
 Picking up and dropping off students outside of the building is encouraged unless there is a need for the parent or caregiver to enter the school.
 Elementary schools will facilitate arrival and departure by having designated gathering points for staggered entry/exit.
-This will be evaluated throughout the fall.
+This will be evaluated throughout the spring.

 If parents or guardians must enter the school, they will be required to fill out a health questionnaire before entering the building.
 The form can be filled out by clicking the “Health Screening” link on the school’s homepage under Quicklinks or by using a smartphone to scan the QR code posted at the entry door of the school.
 Paper copies will be made available as needed.
 These forms will be used if a contact tracing investigation is necessary.